Arrondissement 16, exclusivity in Paris

 Bois de Boulogne is one of the main landmarks of the arrondissement 16.
 It is a huge park designed by J.C.A.
 Alphand.
-It is the biggest park of Paris with Bois de Vincennes.
+It is the biggest park in Paris with Bois de Vincennes.

-When you go there you can go to the lake with its islands, to the waterfall, to the gardens of Pré Catelan and Acclimatation.
+When you go there you can go to the lake with its islands, to the waterfall, to the gardens of Pré Catalan and Acclimatation.
 There is also a garden with greenhouses.

-Another attraction that I like of Bois de Boulogne is the Arts and popular Traditions Museum that you can visit remaining in the park.
+Another attraction that I like about Bois de Boulogne is the Arts and Popular Traditions Museum that you can visit remaining in the park.

 The other great landmark of the 16th arrondissement of Paris is Place de l’Etoile.
-It is so called because of its plan that is star-shaped.
-In fact, Etoile stands for “star” in French.
+It is so-called because of its star-shaped plan.
+Etoile stands for “star” in French.

 Arrondissement 16, districts and metro stations